-The U-M has established programs to control the quality of storm water runoff from development or redevelopment activities.
-Plans for new development are subjected to a U-M internal review process to ensure that storm water quality is adequately controlled during construction and after completion of the new development.
-Efforts are underway to insert storm water management controls into the front end of all projects.
+The U-M has established programs to control the quality of stormwater runoff from development or redevelopment activities.
+Plans for new development are subjected to a U-M internal review process to ensure that stormwater quality is adequately controlled during construction and after completion of the new development.
+Efforts are underway to insert stormwater management controls into the front end of all projects.
 Examples of efforts on projects include control of sedimentation using silt screens or other measures, controlling sediment tracking from construction areas through increased street sweeping, and using hydroseeding to control runoff once construction efforts are completed.
 Reviews of all projects are performed by EHS-AA, EHS-D, or EHS-F.

-CSW Activity C urrent St atus Measurable Goals Initial Action Reported in: In Compliance Completed as Previously Reported Ongoing Effort (see below) Formal SESC plans are required for sites with earth disturbance (greater than 24 hours) of 1 acre or greater and projects (of any size) within 500 feet of "Waters of the State."
+CSW Activity 0 Current St atus Measurable Goals Initial Action Reported in: In Compliance Completed as Previously Reported Ongoing Effort (see below) Formal SESC plans are required for sites with earth disturbance (greater than 24 hours) of 1 acre or greater and projects (of any size) within 500 feet of "Waters of the State."
 The number of SESC site plan reviews will be tracked annually for subsequent reporting.
-This review process allows EHS-AA, EHS-D, or EHS-F to require projects to insert storm water management controls into the front end of all projects.
-FY 2008-2009 (Annual) ✓ √ √
+This review process allows EHS-AA, EHS-D, or EHS-F to require projects to insert stormwater management controls into the front end of all projects.
+FY 2008-2009 (Annual) ✓ ~ ~

 • During this reporting period, three (3) projects required a separate SESC Plan review and approval.
-One (1) project required an EGLE Notice of Coverage.
+No projects required an EGLE Notice of Coverage.